didzisdti/dtikube_service/docs/3-Cluster-Setup/Gateway-Config.md

 ```

 > [!IMPORTANT]
-> Configuration references are key sensitive, for simplicity of setup suggestion is to keep it either all CAPS or all lowe case.
+> Configuration references are key sensitive, for simplicity of setup suggestion is to keep it either all CAPS or all lower case.

- The chosen setup features the professional approach of modular structure for nftables configuration, often used in production environments and has improved maintainability and scalaility.
-In addition the configuration files are numbered to guarantee loading order and provide predictability.
+ The chosen setup features the professional approach of modular structure for nftables configuration, often used in production environments and has improved maintainability and scalability.
+In addition, the configuration files are numbered to guarantee loading order and provide predictability.

  ### Creating Modular Structure